florentpoujol/Daneel/readme.md

 Just set the variable of the same name as the component with the first letter lower case.
 Set the value as a table of parameters.
 If the component does not yet exists, it will be created.
 If you want to create a component without initializing it, just leave the table empty.

-You can mass-set existing components on gameObject via gameObject:SetComponent() and its helpers (SetModelRenderer() and the likes).
+You can mass-set existing components on gameObject via gameObject:SetComponent() or its helpers (SetModelRenderer() and the likes).

+    self.gameObject:SetMapRenderer([params])
+    -- or, with the dynamic access to the components self.gameObject.mapRenderer:Set([params])

 '''ScriptedBehaviors'''

-If you want to add one scriptedBehavior, set the variable 'scriptedBehavior' with the script name or asset as value.
+If you want to add one scriptedBehavior, set the variable "scriptedBehavior" with the script name or asset as value.
-If you want to create one or more scriptedBehaviors and maybe initialize them or set existing ScriptedBehaviors, set the variable 'scriptedBehaviors' (with an 's' at the end) with a table as value.
+If you want to create one or more scriptedBehaviors and maybe initialize them, or set existing ScriptedBehaviors, set the variable 'scriptedBehaviors' (with an 's' at the end) with a table as value.
-This table may contains the scripts name or asset of new ScriptedBehaviors if you don't want to initialize them or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
+This table may contains the scripts name or asset of new ScriptedBehaviors as value (if you don't want to initialize them) or the script name or asset as key and the parameters table as value (for new or existing ScriptedBehaviors).
 Existing ScriptedBehaviors may also be set via their name or alias.

+## Raycasting

+GameObject who have the "Daneel/Behaviors/CastableGameObject" ScriptedBehavior are known as '''castable gameObjects'''.
+The '''RaycastHit''' object stores the information regarding the collision between a ray and a gameObject.
+It may contains the keys ''distance'', ''normal'', ''hitBlockLocation'', ''adjacentBlockLocation'', ''gameObject'' and ''component''.

+The function ray:Cast([gameObjects]) cast the ray against all castable gameObjects (or against the provided set of gameObjects) and returns a table of RaycastHit (or an empty table if no gameObjects have been hit).

+## Events

+Daneel provide a flexible event system.
+You can register any function, including behavior function

 ---